 Communication Skills Training Course

-This Communication Skills course will enable participants to enhance their business communication skills and build confidence in communicating effectively in a wide variety of situations.
+This Communication Skills training course will enable participants to enhance their business communication skills and build confidence in communicating effectively in a wide variety of situations.
 By developing both verbal and non-verbal communication skills participants will be equipped with the ability to better influence the outcome of all business communication in a way which benefits themselves and the business.

 This is helpful at all levels, especially those in a customer service role, as well as those responsible for managing people, internal communication across teams and the organisation as a whole.